mihirchronicles/mihirchronicles.github.io/content/bookshelf/a-splendid-exchange.md

         - Ferdinand Magellan’s successful circumnavigation of the globe, discovering the Magellan Straits
     - While these explorers achieved fame, many ships vanished without a trace.
 - The 17th century marked the start of worldwide trade, with Holland as the center of commerce.
-- Cotton became a major British export mainly from India, including Indian textile centers—textiles were the major manufactured product.
+- Cotton became a major British export mainly from India, including Indian textile centers-textiles were the major manufactured product.
 Like sugar, it was easy to grow but took considerable labor to process.
 - The Suez Canal decreased the sailing distance from Bombay to London from 11,500 to 6,200 miles.
 Sailing ships were still useful on many long voyages.
 - Within a few decades of Columbus’s second voyage in 1493, the exchange of crop species such as corn, wheat, coffee, tea, and sugar between continents had revolutionized the world’s agricultural and labor markets.
     - The sugar plantation explosion began in the Caribbean and beyond.